Government Center station (Miami)

 Government Center station is an intermodal transit hub in the Government Center district of Downtown Miami, Florida.
 It is operated by Miami-Dade Transit and serves as a transfer station for the Metrorail and Metromover rapid transit systems and as a bus station for Metrobus, Paratransit, and Broward County Transit buses.
+MiamiCentral is directly connected via a pedestrian bridge over NW 3rd Street.
 The station is located near the intersection of Northwest First Street and First Avenue, a part of the Stephen P. Clark Government Center Building.
 It opened to service May 20, 1984, next to the site of a former FEC railway station which is now MiamiCentral.

 History

 Metrorail and Metromover station

 Development of the civic center was reinvigorated during the 1970s and early 1980s during a Downtown building boom.
-The boom spurred the development and construction the Stephen P. Clark Government Center, Metrorail, Metromover, and the Miami-Dade Cultural Plaza, which currently includes HistoryMiami and the Miami-Dade Public Library System Main Library.
+The boom spurred the development and construction of the Stephen P. Clark Government Center, Metrorail, Metromover, and the Miami-Dade Cultural Plaza, which currently includes HistoryMiami and the Miami-Dade Public Library System Main Library.

 Construction on the present-day Government Center station began in June 1982.
 The station was primarily designed by the Cambridge Seven Associates in collaboration with Edward D. Stone.
 The station was built by the Frank J. Rooney Construction Company.
 Metrorail service, between Overtown and Kendall, following the precise route of the FEC, commenced service May 1984.

 An unused, partially completed ghost platform for a future East-West Metrorail line is adjacent to the west side of the mezzanine level below the current Metrorail station and is easily visible to passengers transferring from Metromover to Metrorail.
 This platform was part of the original design concept which interfaced with the atrium of the Miami-Dade County Administration Building, and the people mover station.

 Florida East Coast Railroad station

 Next to Government Center station is the former site of a railroad station developed in April 1896 as the southern terminus of Henry Flagler's Florida East Coast Railway (FEC).
 The downtown passenger terminal was demolished by November 1963.
 The FEC still owns the old station site, which was occupied by parking lots until 2014.
 It is now MiamiCentral, an intermodal transit hub.
-It has been served by Brightline higher-speed inter-city trains since 2018, and is planned to be served by Tri-Rail commuter trains starting in 2021.
+It has been served by Brightline higher-speed inter-city trains since 2018 and Tri-Rail commuter trains since 2024.